Why do we fight with our spouse?

 For example, research says for every negative thought that you have, think of four good things you’ve accomplished in life.

-Life learning experiences automatically teaches us how to be happy and healthy in life.
+Life learning experiences and introspection automatically teaches us how to be happy and healthy in life.

 Sometimes these experiences would be different on an individual basis but the theme is the same: enjoy the present moment and cherish it wholeheartedly with good healthy habits.